xp-forge/pivot/README.md

 ...
 ```

-We load this into pivot table using the following:
+We load this into our pivot table using the following:

 ```php
 use io\streams\TextReader;